-Coach registration for SNSA's youth leagues' Fall 2018 season is now open! .
-The Fall 2018 season will feature league play through our Henderson United (HUYS) and Southern Highlands United (SHU) programs for U5-U14 players and our Mini Kickers program for players born 8/1/14 - 7/31/15.
-League play starts on or after September 8, 2018 and continues through November 10, 2018.
-Anyone who will be working as a team official, whether as a head coach, assistant coach, or team manager, is required to register with SNSA.
+Team staff registration for SNSA's Fall 2022 season will open in mid-June.
+The fall season will feature league play through our Henderson United (HUYS) and Southern Highlands United (SHU) programs for players born between 1/1/2008 - 7/31/2018, and our Mini Kickers program (8/1/2018 - 7/31/2019).
+League play is expected to start in September and conclude in November.
+Anyone who will be working as a team official, whether as a Head Coach, Assistant Coach, or Team Manager , is required to register with SNSA and complete certification training.
 Registered team officials are insured by our national affiliate, Soccer Association for Youth.
 Registration is easy, and best of all, it's free!
-Click on the link below for coach registration information for the Fall 2018 season.
+Click the links below for team staff registration information.

-If you are planning to coach a team with Henderson United Youth Soccer or Southern Highlands® United Youth Soccer for the Fall 2018 season, you can now include your Team Profile information on your Fall 2018 coach registration form.
-SNSA will be using a new registration system for the Fall 2018 season which will allow coaches to submit team profile information, including jersey color preferences, level of play, and returning player list.
+If you are planning to coach a team with Henderson United Youth Soccer or Southern Highlands® United Youth Soccer, you can include your Team Profile information on your coach registration form.
+The registration form allows coaches to submit team profile information, including jersey color preferences, level of play, and returning player list.
 Returning players listed on your Team Profile must register on time to guarantee their spot on your team.
 The assignment of non-returning players to teams is governed by the SNSA Rostering Policy guidelines (see link below).
 Uniform color requests are granted on a first-come, first-serve basis based on the date the coach registration form is submitted.

 The SNSA Team Resource Kit provides useful information for team management and player safety.